 Skip to Content

-When we look at modern-day animals, especially fast and aggressive reptiles, it easily makes one wonder – are alligators related to dinosaurs?
-The answer is not so straightforward as there are no living dinosaurs of the fossils we find.
+Are Alligators Related To Dinosaurs is a question that can really spark the imagination.
+When we look at modern-day animals, especially fast and aggressive reptiles, it is easly to imagine the similarity to dinosaurs from the skin and teeth.
+However, the answer is not so straightforward as there are no living dinosaurs and only a few skeletons with skin depicting the real dinosaur.
 Luckily, we have tools and scientists to help us understand the relationships, like classification, dinosaur fossils, and of course, the living alligators themselves.
-Not only that, by using tools like classification, we can also see what the similarities are even if dinosaurs do not exist anymore.

 are-alligators-related-to-dinosaurs-adventuredinosaurs